Cynsar-Capital/cynsar-capital-web/content/pages/about.md

     colors: colors-d
     variant: variant-a
     title: About our business
-    text: >-
+    text: >
-      For us fishing is a life style.
-The connection to the waters is what makes us friends, and what makes us a family and it what makes us a business.
+      For us finding a neutral product fit is a life style.
+The connection to the open humans and businesses is what makes us friends, and what makes us a family and it what makes us a business.

-      We believe there’s a better, more sustainable way to live out of what the sea has to offer, while  keeping our products fresh and delicious.
+      We believe there’s a better, more sustainable way to live out of what the life has to offer, while  keeping our products better and optimised for human empathy that may bring back equitable , fair and transparency in the human ecosystem.
     styles:
       self:
         height: auto